 In the meantime, you can add your name to multiple waiting lists:

-While supply remains limited, some doctor’s offices, clinics, and pharmacies who are enrolled in the vaccination program are beginning to offer the COVID-19 vaccine.
-It is best to add your name to multiple waiting lists.
 In addition to completing our COVID-19 Vaccination Interest Form, you can also check the websites of your primary healthcare provider and local pharmacy for more information about being added to their vaccination waiting list.
+See more locations below.

 COVID-19 Vaccination Clinic at Ford Field in Detroit: The Michigan Department of Health and Human Services says this mass

 vaccination site is set to officially open on March 24th, and will